Nourcode/final_stardust/README.md

 *Special Note: In case you are wondering about the Japanese part, I have been learning the language for 2 years so I added that just for fun.*

-Get the game here: *Coming Soon*
+Get the game here: http://www.mediafire.com/file/28k5n9tndgd80nz/FinalStardustPrototype.zip/file

-PS: The game only works for Windows/PCs.
+The game only works for Windows/PCs.

 In case you have a problem, feel free to send me an email: noureddinesaidana@gmail.com